-A tribunal is to decide whether veganism is a philosophical or religious belief during a landmark legal action.
+Tribunal to decide if veganism is a religious belief

 Jordi Casamitjana said he was sacked by the League Against Cruel Sports after raising concerns that its pension fund was being invested into companies involved in animal testing.